ngys9919/bells-test/README.md

 This project is about *SkillsFuture Career Transition Programme (SCTP)* at **BELLSTECH**.

-The application of this project caters to the needs of a specific target user group, the mid-career changers, who are looking for information on SCTP Courses at BELLSTECH, a tech business unit of [Bells Institute of Higher Learning][1].
+The application of this project caters to the needs of a specific target user group, the mid-career switchers, who are looking for information on SCTP Courses at BELLSTECH, a tech business unit of [Bells Institute of Higher Learning][1].

 The website provides an one-stop entry point to the SCTP Courses available, namely: